 If for some reason you get a stubborn one that just won't flip over - no worries.
-The Rhinestone World also sells these amazing tweezers that have a flat edge.
-They're perfect for picking up individual rhinestones.
+Use some flat edge tweezers - they're perfect for picking up individual rhinestones.

 All of these tools makes working with rhinestones so much more fun, not to mention FAST!
 I have been working with lots of rhinestones lately testing out all of these tools and materials and I have to say it's actually been enjoyable!
 I'm not a rhinestones wearing-kinda girl, but rhinestones aren't just for clothes.
 You can add them to your paper projects...

 ...or even make rhinestone decals for your car, walls, laptop case or Silhouette.

 Be on the lookout for more rhinestone tutorials on Silhouette School in the coming weeks and months.

 Note: This post may contain affiliate links.
 By clicking on them and purchasing products through my links, I receive a small commission.
 That's what helps fund Silhouette School so I can keep buying new Silhouette-related products to show you how to get the most out of your machine!

 Thanks for coming to class today at Silhouette School.
 If you like what you see, I'd love for you to pin it!